theokemoun/DES_encryption_algorithm/README.md

 # DES_encryption_algorithm
-Group project where we implementing the DES encryption algorithm, as specified in FIPS-46-3.
+Group project, where we implementing the DES encryption algorithm, as specified in FIPS-46-3.